DeedleFake/wdte/README.md

 Documentation
 -------------

-For an overview of the language's design and features, see [the GitHub wiki](https://github.com/DeedleFake/wdte/wiki/Overview).
+For an overview of the language's design and features, see [the GitHub wiki][wiki].

 Status
 ------